johnsrj/PLEWD/README.md

   Second year student of Information Systems on Amazonas's State University, one of the founders of the original idea of the app
-  Intern at SEPLANCTI with experience on finances.
+  Intern at SEPLANCTI acting as Technical Support Assistant Knowledge in Financial Fields acquired at Mercantil Nova Era.
 ## Erica Amoedo
   Second year student of Information Systems on Amazonas's State University, one of the